mftb0/cbxv/docs/index.md

 cbxv will start and you'll see:

 <img align="center" width="496" src="cbxv_ss_02.png">
-<sub>Note: All comic images shown on these pages are believed to be in the public
-domain.
-If you feel that's in error, please notify me and I will replace them with ones that are.</sub>

 Hit the "o" key or click the "File Button" in the upper-right